Techy-Nature/ETHERTALE/README.md

 ## Getting Started

-Find index.html and run that on any browser, and you should be ready to play!
+Follow the instructions below in installing.
+Find index.html and run that on any browser after extracting the zip file, and you should be ready to play!
 Make sure to keep the files in the same arrangement and the same file names as they came in.

 ### Prerequisites